The Lamborghini Miura: The Bull That Invented the Modern Supercar

 Gandini’s Design: When Beauty Has an Engine

 Gandini shaped the Miura with lines that, sixty years later, still look like they’re from the future.
 The low, pointed nose.
-The headlights hidden behind “eyelids” that open when illuminated.
+The pop-up headlights ringed by those black eyelashes.
 The sensual curves of the flanks.
 The rear louvers that reveal the V12 breathing underneath — every line serves a purpose, and every purpose is also beauty.

 The car stood just 41.3 inches tall.
 For a road car in the 1960s, that was radical.
 Width was generous (69.3 inches) for stability, and the wheelbase (98.6 inches) was short for agility.